 Artificial Turf Frequently Asked Questions

-Below are common questions asked of Synthetic Lawns of Florida regarding artificial turf, synthetic grass, environmental concerns, etc. Please review our synthetic grass facts and contact us today for more information.
+Below are common questions asked of Durafield regarding artificial turf, synthetic grass, environmental concerns, etc. Please review our synthetic grass facts and contact us today for more information.

 Not at all.
 Our synthetic grass, synthetic lawns truly resembles the real thing.
 Our Thatched grass has two different types of fibers, a longer fiber that replicates blades of grass and a short, curly fiber that adds cushion and support to the longer fibers.
 Our infilled synthetic grass is actually combined with sand and recycled crumb rubber.
 The fibers are 1.5″ to 2.5″ long depending on the product.
 A unique blend of rubber crumb and sand is spread over the top of the synthetic grass.
 Both our Thatched Synthetic Grass and Infilled Artificial Grasses look and feel just like natural grass.
 Applications include fields, soccer fields, baseball fields, football fields and playgrounds all with our Synthetic Lawns.

-Does the sun harm our artificial turf grass or cause it to fade??
+2. Does the sun harm our artificial turf grass or cause it to fade?

 No. Our fibers have a UV protection coating and can withstand the damaging affects of sun, heat, wind, snow and ice.
 We have synthetic putting greens that were installed in 1987 with no discernible signs of fading.
 Technically, the color will fade two Pantone® colors over a ten-year period, but it’s really not noticeable to the naked eye.

-What is the life expectancy of our synthetic grass??
+3. What is the life expectancy of our synthetic grass?

-An occasional (yearly) brooming and additional sand infill is recommended.
+An occasional (monthly) grooming and additional sand infill is recommended.
 This will help stand the fibers up.
 Debris like leaves and twigs can be easily removed with a leaf blower.
 Remember to not place the blower’s nozzle too close to the synthetic turf if you have one of our infilled grass products or the sand and rubber will be blown away along with the debris.

 The existing sod must first be removed either by spraying a weed killer or be removed with a Sod-Cutter (available at a local rental store).
 Then the traditional aggregate material (a fine layer of crushed rock is laid down, smoothed over and compacted) before the artificial turf is installed.
 Another option is to have our Installers install a drainage grid system eliminating the aggregate material, ask us to explain the process.